 Advantage 3 Reducing the carbon footprint through optimal control of regional supply and demand

 By using information and communications technologies (ICT), managing and controlling supply & demand, and visually presenting energy conditions, we can realize an optimal energy balance and create a low carbon community.

 Japan's first DHC using natural gas began operation in Shinjuku central area, Tokyo in 1971.
-Since then, TGES and Tokyo Gas group has contributed to its further development of DHC for over 40 years.
+Since then, TGES and Tokyo Gas group has contributed to its further development of DHC for about 50 years.
 Currently, there are 133 DHC centers in Japan and TGES currently owns 15 centers which is approximately 10% of them.
 Tokyo Gas group are related to more than 100 heat supply Plants.